tanersb/TwitchRecover/README.md

 Usage:

-1. As a first step, run pip install -r requirements.txt to install required packages
+1. As a first step, Download the zip file and unzip it, open command prompt at project directory root and run ```pip install -r requirements.txt ```to install required packages

+2. Sign up at https://scrapingant.com/ and go to https://app.scrapingant.com/dashboard to copy your API key.

+3. Open recover.py in the code editor, locate the variable api_key and replace the value with your API key (e.g., api_key = "YOUR_API_KEY"), then save the file.

-2. Using a Twitch Tracker or Streams Charts link:
+4. Using a Twitch Tracker or Streams Charts link:

         You can use the Twitch Tracker or Streams Charts link of a stream to directly get the VOD links.